instillai/deep-learning-mini-course/documentation/nnclassifier.rst

 --------------------------------
 Step 1: Data - CIFAR10
 --------------------------------
-Load and Nomralize CIFAR10 dataset
+Load and Nomralize CIFAR10 dataset.
+The following code block is a complete code block of this step.
+We will break it down further and explain each function and variable.

 .. code:: python